Featured Online Social Work Programs

 Online Accelerated Social Work Degree Requirements

 An online accelerated program can help you earn the requirements for social work efficiently and conveniently.
-If you are ready to consider a fast track social work degree online, you will need to meet the specific requirements set by the universities and colleges offering the program.
-Generally, there are some programs that have very specific requirements, but most will require the following:
+If you are ready to consider a fast-track social work degree online, you will need to meet the specific requirements set by the universities and colleges offering the program.
+Generally, there are some programs that have very specific requirements, but most requirements are similar.

 Admission Requirements for Social Work Degree Accelerated Program

-The application process is much like that of your bachelor’s degree program.
+The application process is much like that of your typical degree program.
 It is likely to include the following components:

 - Formal application: This typically gathers valuable personal data.
-Some schools will use a portal online or the Common App.
+Some schools will use an online portal or the Common Application.
 You'll need to provide all general information about yourself, including the program you are applying to.

 - Test scores: Some of these programs require SAT or ACT scores at the bachelor’s degree level or GRE scores at the graduate degree.
 You may be able to waive these or apply to a program that does not require them.

-- Letters of recommendation: Most colleges want 1 to 3 letters of recommendation from non-family members that showcase who you are and what you offer.
+- Letters of recommendation: Most colleges want one to three letters of recommendation from non-family members that showcase who you are and what you offer.

 - Essays: It’s common to need to answer a prompt in an essay.
 Be sure to follow all requirements set by the organization for this, including length, content quality, and topic.